 One of the more interesting improvements to the Photos app in iOS 11 includes a way to drag and drop a photo from one album into another album.
 In fact, you could even drag and drop multiple photos at the same time.
 And this is not an iPad-only feature — it works just as well on an iPhone.

-In the Photos app, the process for dragging and dropping just one photo or multiple photos simultaneously from one album to another is very similar to dragging and dropping app icons and folders from one page to another on your home screen.
+In the Photos app, the process for dragging and dropping just one photo or multiple photos simultaneously from one album to another is very similar to dragging and dropping app icons and folders from one page to another on your home screen, as well as in other stock Apple apps.

 Note that this feature does not replace the "Add To" one already available in Photos, where you tap "Select," choose your images, then tap "Add To" to move them to a new album or one of your current albums.
 However, this drag-and-drop method lets you drop photos wherever you want in an album, not just at the end.
 Plus, drag and drop lets you reorganize the order of the pictures in your albums!